New York attorney general to resign after report he abused 4 women

 "In the privacy of intimate relationships, I have engaged in role-playing and other consensual sexual activity," Schneiderman said in a statement earlier Monday.
 "I have not assaulted anyone.
 I have never engaged in non-consensual sex, which is I line I would not cross."

+Manhattan District Attorney Cyrus Vance's office released a statement late Monday saying his office would investigate the claims made against Schneiderman.

+"Our office has opened an investigation into the recently reported allegations concerning Mr. Schneiderman," Danny Frost, Vance's communications director, said.

-The attorney general currently is leading an investigation into how police and prosecutors handled sexual-assault allegations against Harvey Weinstein.
+The attorney general currently is leading an investigation into how police and prosecutors, including Vance, handled sexual-assault allegations against Harvey Weinstein.

 Jennifer Cunningham, Schneiderman's ex-wife, released a statement supporting him, calling the allegations "impossible."